cgtrout/MSFS-PyScriptManager/Docs/Printer_Troubleshooting_Guide.md

 This document will show how to manually set up the printer incase the automated printer installation does not work.

 I only recommend this guide as a **last resort**.
-In most cases the automated hopefully will work, but I wanted to give a fallback plan if that fails.
+In most cases the automated printer installation of 'virtual_pos_printer' should hopefully work, but I wanted to give a fallback plan if that fails.

 If the printer setup was correct it should look like this:
 ![image](https://github.com/user-attachments/assets/7853865d-4742-4af1-8bfe-4fc08f931e10)